Jura Grey limestone continues to be trendy!

 In what materials does Granitop offer worktops?

-Granitop’s product range includes granite, marble, quartz stone, quartzite, limestone and terrazzo, which is an artificial stone something like quartz, but differs somewhat in terms of the method used in its production.
+Granitop’s product range includes granite, marble, quartz stone, quartzite, porcelain, limestone and terrazzo, which is an artificial stone something like quartz, but differs somewhat in terms of the method used in its production.
 While a mixture of natural materials is pressed into slabs under a pressure of about 100 tonnes during the production of quartz stone, terrazzo contains larger pieces of natural stone, which together with cement or a resin is allowed to mature in a square container, where natural processes are simulated.